jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

   (b) the item is not dealt with in any of subsections (3) to (5).
 1995–96 income year or later: international aircraft (3) The rate is the rate set by section EE 31(2)﻿(c), or by section EE 31(3)﻿(b), as applicable, if the item is an international aircraft that the person acquires in their 1995–96 income year or a later income year.
-1995–1996 income year or later: residential buildings with estimated useful lives of 50 years or more (3B) The rate is the rate set by section EE 31(2)﻿(d), or by section EE 31(3)﻿(c), as applicable, if the item is a residential building that—
+1995–1996 income year or later: buildings with estimated useful lives of 50 years or more (3B) The rate is the rate set by section EE 31(2)﻿(d), or by section EE 31(3)﻿(c), as applicable, if the item is a building that—
   (a) has an economic rate or provisional rate of more than 0% due to an estimated useful life of 50 years or more; and (b) the person acquires in their 1995–96 income year or a later income year.
 Fixed life intangible property